Aska Cheung: 2020 to present: Stars Academy debut

 Aska Cheung Chi-ho is good at composition.
-In addition to composing personal singles such as "Can't Wait for You" (沒法等你) and "Melanin" (黑色素), he also participated in the composition of lyrics for chorus songs, including "Don't Be Sad" (別難過) with Aeren Man Hoi-ting and "Your Good Night, My Breakfast" (你的晚安 我的早餐) with Sherman Poon Ching-man.
-Cheung has also composed songs for many students in the "STARS Academy" series, such as Complex by Gigi Yim, and "I Surpass Me", the theme song of STARS Academy 2.
+In addition to composing personal singles such as "Can't Wait for You" (沒法等你) and "Melanin" (黑色素), he also participated in the composition of lyrics for chorus songs, including "Don't Be Sad" (別難過) with Aeren Man and "Your Good Night, My Breakfast" (你的晚安 我的早餐) with Sherman Poon Ching-man.
+Cheung has also composed songs for many students in the "STARS Academy" series, such as "Complex" by Gigi Yim, and "I Surpass Me", the theme song of STARS Academy 2.

-In addition to endorsing the fast food chain Cafe de Coral with many STARS Academy contestants, Cheung has co-filmed commercials with Chantel Yiu many times, The main ones include the advertisement commemorating the 160th anniversary of Hong Kong and China Gas in 2022, and the cover of the advertising song "Sunshine Air".
+In addition to endorsing the fast food chain Cafe de Coral with many Stars Academy contestants, Cheung has co-filmed commercials with Chantel Yiu many times, The main ones include the advertisement commemorating the 160th anniversary of Hong Kong and China Gas in 2022, and the cover of the advertising song "Sunshine Air".
 He also co-endorsed the financial products of Bank of China (Hong Kong) with Moon Lau in the same year, he filmed another commercial with new spokesperson Renci Yeung the following year.